 Alternative lending for businesses may have started only a few years ago with a three to four-year lag behind the US market, but 2015 indicates that the UK is rapidly catching up.
 This year has been a phenomenal year for FinTech in the UK, with alternative lending making the headlines time and time again.
-Alternative lending, may not remain “alternative” for long, as it is starting to play a significant role in world’s small business economy.
+Alternative lending, may not remain “alternative” for long, as it is starting to play a significant role in the world’s small business economy.

-Research suggests that the amount of alternative loans provided to UK businesses over a three-year period grew immensely from $400M in 2013 to an expected $6.7B by the end of 2015, reflecting a growth of 1675%.
+Research suggests that the number of alternative loans provided to UK businesses over a three-year period grew immensely from $400M in 2013 to an expected $6.7B by the end of 2015, reflecting growth of 1675%.
 This massive growth is nothing short of remarkable for both the alternative lending industry and SME’s, as they are considered to be the backbone of the UK economy.

 So what happened in 2015 to make it such a notable year?

 Investments Rise to New Heights

 This past year we’ve seen increased equity and capital investments into the alternative lending platform, indicating that this new form of lending is here to stay.
 This is correlative with a worldwide trend of investors searching for yield in an all-time low interest environment, which in turn directs investors further into a wide range of alternative investments.
 Some of this year’s top investments making the headlines were: